t-mullen/mediastream-to-webm/README.md

 ## Notes
 - Currently only works on Chrome (Firefox refuses to accept a webm stream from their own MediaRecorder...)
-- This module is only useful for live streaming.
-If you want a prerecorded stream, simply use `media-recorder-stream` is enough.
+- This module has additional overhead for live streaming.
+If you want just want a prerecorded stream, use `media-recorder-stream`.
-- Headers are sent with every chunk.
-This is done because the module assumes you only have an outgoing stream.
-If you have a stream from clients to broadcaster, it's better to request the headers once per client.
+- Headers are sent with every chunk and this packaged needs to be decoded.
+You won't be able to pass the data stream directly into a webm player.
+- Less efficient and versatile than sending MediaStreams over WebRTC.
+This "dumb" video stream is not meant to be a replacement for the adaptive bitrate, network-aware SRTP protocol used by WebRTC.